crdx/lighthouse/README.md

 The interface to bind to.

-`0.0.0.0` binds to all interfaces making lighthouse accessible to all hosts, while `127.0.0.1` will bind to the loopback interface and restrict it to the local system.
+`0.0.0.0` binds to all interfaces allowing access for all hosts, while `127.0.0.1` binds to the loopback interface and restricts access to the local system.
 Other values will bind to that specific interface.
 The exact value to set here will depend on your network configuration.

 ### PORT

 - Required: only if `MODE` is `production`
 - Value: port, e.g., `1337`

 The port to listen on.
-If not specified in development mode then lighthouse will listen on a random port.
+If not specified in development mode then a random port will be used.

 ### LOG_TYPE